kaushiksk/kaushiksk.github.io/_posts/2017-12-1-running-python-block-inline-vim.md

 I've been configuring vim to work as a python IDE and have added quite a few enhancements.
 There's a handy plugin called [python-mode](https://github.com/klen/python-mode) that really powers up your vim for python development.
 Some notable features include static code analysis, code completion, and executing the script with `<Leader> m` which prints the output in a new split.

-But a lot of times what I really want to do is execute a few simple commands, or a simple for loop and checkout the results, and to do this I have to move out of vim to a separate window with a python interpretor.
+But a lot of times what I really want to do is execute a few simple commands, or a simple for loop and checkout the results, and to do this I have to move out of vim to a separate window with a python interpreter.
 But that's not required at all!

 I found this really cool [stack overflow answer](https://stackoverflow.com/questions/501585/how-can-you-use-python-in-vim) that explains a very handy trick.